 One area of your home where we recommend using neutrals is in your children’s bedrooms.
 As your children grow, they’ll want to redecorate their rooms.

 When decorating a room, we always recommend taking a slow and steady approach.
 Adding layers of color to your room can help you to upgrade your room without putting too many dark or bold colors in too early on in the process.

 Part of the reason that neutral colors have gotten such a bland reputation is the fact that they are “safe” to use, which leads many people to stick to neutrality and nothing else.
 To overcome this challenge, look outside of neutral colors when choosing accent pieces, rugs, and wall colors.
-Use uniqueness and texture to your advantage to bring personality into neutral colors, like these kinder modern stools, and to break up visual monotony.

 Neutrals still have shades and tints and tones.
 Being aware of these underlying tones is important while matching or coordinating colors or picking paint.
 Beige might have pink or golden undertones, while white undertones can vary from ivory, blue, or even peach.
-These niche modern pendants, for example, are indeed varied neutral shades but work together beautifully based upon their soft, warm undertones.

 As we’ve already discussed, every neutral color has many (infinite?) shades, tints, and tones within it.
 Take the mother of all neutral colors: beige, for example.
-There are warm beiges, with yellow, orange, or red added; there are cool beiges, with violet, blue, or green added.

 Neutrals can be more challenging to add to some rooms in your home in comparison to others.
 For example, the kitchen is often a place where you’ll need to use darker neutral colors, as white or cream walls are sometimes harder to maintain in a room where so much cooking takes place.